 Another requirement that must be accomplished before incorporation is checking the desired name in the French Patent and Trademark Office.

-A bank account must be opened and the minimum share capital must be deposited (37,000 EUR in case of a joint stock company and any amount for a limited liability company).
+must be opened, and the minimum share capital must be deposited (37,000 EUR in case of a joint stock company and any amount for a limited liability company).

-The next step is the publication of the French subsidiary’s incorporation in the official journal.
-After this, the company must file all the necessary documents (articles of association, a letter from the bank confirming the opening of an account, the decision of opening a subsidiary and the letter from the official journal) at the Centre de Formalites des Enterprise.
+The registration of the French subsidiary must be published in the Official Gazette.
+After this, the company must file all the necessary documents at the Centre de Formalites des Enterprise.

-The last step of setting up a subsididary in France is buying the company books and stamp them at the clerk of the Commercial Court.
+The last step of setting up a subsidiary in France is buying the company books and stamp them at the clerk of the Commercial Court.